Fidge123/DSAbot/README.md

 Bestanden mit QS 3
 ```

-You may prefix any skillcheck with _force_ or _f_ directly to force the roll.
+You may prefix any skill check with _force_ or _f_ directly to force the roll.

 > !force 14 14 15 @ 17 -2